BjornKennethHolmstrom/Spiralize/README.md

 ## Features

 - **Interactive Assessment**
-  - Take a dynamic quiz with randomized questions to discover your "center of gravity"
+  - Take a dynamic quiz with randomized questions to discover your "center of gravity" in the spiral
   - Get personalized insights and tips for growth
   - Share your results on social media and download results image
   - Visual progress tracking with color-coded stages